Gigabyte Release AORUS MO34WQC and MO34WQC2 34” Ultrawide Monitors with QD-OLED Panels

 MO34WQC2 Differences

-- It also has an updated refresh rate of 240Hz compared with 175Hz of the other model.
+- The most interesting of the two models is the MO34WQC2 as it features the newer QD-OLED panel which has an updated refresh rate of 240Hz compared with 175Hz of the other model.

 - Because of the higher refresh rate, it meets the VESA ClearMR 13000 tier, whereas the other model reaches the 10000 tier.